- Analytical Facilities

 We prepare feature stories about CEOAS research, faculty, students and alumni.
 These stories are disseminated via our website, social media outlets and other vehicles.

 If you have a timely news story about your work, get in touch with us and we can help pitch it to the university press team.
-Press releases for CEOAS stories are written by Michelle Klampe, and you are welcome to reach out to her directly (email@example.com with cc to firstname.lastname@example.org.
+Press releases for CEOAS stories are written by Michelle Klampe, and you are welcome to reach out to her directly (michelle.klampe at oregonstate.edu with cc to ceoas.communications at oregonstate.edu.
 In order for Michelle to write a press release, she needs to know about relevant journal articles BEFORE THEY ARE PUBLISHED.
 Abby would be happy to provide guidance as to whether your research finding or paper is likely to be picked up by the university’s press office or whether there might be another outlet for publicity such as Terra magazine.

 CEOAS Communications develops and maintains the main CEOAS web site at https://ceoas.oregonstate.edu/ including information in the Directory of People.
+If you are a faculty member and would like to edit your CEOAS profile page, please see these instructions on Box (you will need to log in with your ONID).
 Ernie can also answer questions about how to set up a site for a lab, research group, or individual.

 CEOAS Communications operates CEOAS’s social media accounts.
 Have a comment or question about our Facebook or Twitter feeds?
 Contact us.

 The weekly CEOAS newsletter, “On the Horizon,” is coordinated and distributed by CEOAS Communications.
-Please send seminar listings, relevant announcements, photos to be considered for Photo of the Week, and other newsletter materials to email@example.com.
+Please submit seminar listings, relevant announcements, photos to be considered for Photo of the Week, other newsletter materials, and subscription requests to Newsletter Submission or Request.

-Limited scientific illustration services are available; contact David at email@example.com
+Limited scientific illustration services are available; contact David at david.reinert at oregonstate.edu

 We create outreach videos about CEOAS research and programs, and can help with Broader Impacts requirements.
 We also loan GoPro and other camera equipment to capture research/field work and experiential learning activities.